150,000 people HIV positive in country, SC told

 During the hearing the chief justice observed that unfortunately AIDS has become a cancer and there should be an advocacy campaign for its prevention, adding that the government should allocates special funds for its prevention.

-The CJP said that the recommendations of the Ministry of National Health Services should be made public and the ministry should upload it on its own website so that proposals and recommendations could be received at national level.
+The chief justice further said that the recommendations of the Ministry of National Health Services should be made public and the ministry should upload it on its own website so that proposals and recommendations could be received at national level.

-The court directed AG and advocate generals of four provinces to come up with their respective proposals as well as objections and submit a comprehensive report within 10 days and adjourned the hearing.
+The court directed Attorney General and advocate generals of four provinces to come up with their respective proposals as well as objections and submit a comprehensive report within 10 days and adjourned the hearing.

 According to the report the National AIDS Control Programme (NACP) to date, continue to provide free of cost HIV treatment and diagnostic services through 33 HIV treatment centers (adult and peadiatric) across the country.